Skip to main content

 Open source

-Everything in this project is done using free and open source software and hardware where possible.
+Everything in this project is done using free and open-source software and hardware wherever possible.

-In turn, the software, article, and documentation for this project are released into the public domain.
-You can find relevant files in the downloads directory of this article.
+Accordingly, the software, article, and documentation I created for this project are released into the public domain.
+You can find the relevant files in the downloads directory associated with this article.

-Exception to this is anything I didn't create myself, since it's not mine to give away.
-This includes the EVBox software and protocol, which obviously remain subject to the original licenses and copyrights.
+The exception to this is anything I did not create myself, as it is not mine to give away.
+This includes the EVBox software and protocol, which remain subject to their original licences and copyright.